centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 #### Enhancements

-- [UX] Improved usability to access logs and reports button in details panel
+- [UX] Improved usability when accessing logs and reports button in details panel

 #### Bug fixes